turkenm/projects_/3_layer_CNN_CIFAR10/README.md

 # README

 This project is created for image recognition task on CIFAR10 dataset with 3-CNN Layer.

+Restrictions:
+* We have to create own training function.
+* We have to use max 3 layer CNN.

 ## Required Libraries and Versions